1958 Packard Wagon

 This wagon was considered a luxury wagon, similar to what a Cadillac Escalade would be today.
 It has a 289 Studebaker V8 w/4 bbl carb. that pushes about 225 HP through an 3 speed Flight-O-Matic automatic transmission.
 This car has AC, a seat heater, Power steering and power brakes.
 It DOES currently run and "drive", although it wouldn't be suggested to even take her down the street for coffee, she's in need of an exhaust and the brakes will stop her if she's creeping along in the driveway but may not do so well from even 20-30 mph.
 It does come with all new flat glass and replacement tail light lenses.

 As can be seen, the car has some rust issues but isn't rotted out and the interior looks like a few raccoons had one hell of a party.
 The floors and frame are actually very solid, the doors are where most of the bad rust is.
-The current owner admits to having eyes bigger than his wrenches buying it with the idea of restoring her, and setting her next to his 58 Packard 2 door coupe and 58 Packard 4 door sedan, but with multiple other cars that have needs, and several months going by and the car not really moving, he feels he won't be able to give this one the love she needs.
+The current owner admits to having eyes bigger than his wrenches buying it with the idea of restoring her, and setting her next to his 58 Packard 2 door coupe and 58 Packard 4 door sedan, however, those have gone onto to new homes and this wagon is now sister-less and needs to find a new home as well.

 Asking price is $5000